shRNA Gene Knockdown Solutions

 What are the pros and cons of shRNA-mediated knockdown versus CRISPR- or TALEN-mediated knockout?

-Either shRNA-mediated knockdown or nuclease-mediated knockout (e.g. CRISPR or TALEN) can be valuable experimental approach to study the loss-of-function effects of a gene of interest in cell culture.
+Either shRNA-mediated knockdown or nuclease-mediated knockout (e.g. CRISPR or TALEN) can be a valuable experimental approach to study the loss-of-function effects of a gene of interest in cell culture.
 In order to decide which method is optimal for your specific application, there are a few things you should consider.

 Mechanisms